 GHSA recommends states ban hand-held cell phone use for all drivers.
 While texting and hand-held bans are both critical, texting bans by themselves can be difficult to enforce.
 In states with texting but not hand-held bans, a driver may claim they were dialing a phone number when stopped by a police officer.
 Enforcement demonstration projects in New York, Connecticut, Delaware and California have shown that hand-held cell phone bans can be enforced effectively and can reduce driver use of a cell phone.
 See below for the specific policy language.

 Learn More About Distracted Driving

 In 2011, GHSA released Distracted Driving: What Research Shows and What States Can Do.
-The report summarizes what distracted driving is, how often drivers are distracted, how distraction impacts driver performance and what countermeasures may be most effective as well as what states can do to reduce distracted driving.
+This report summarizes what distracted driving is, how often drivers are distracted, how distraction impacts driver performance and what countermeasures may be most effective to reduce distracted driving.

 Excerpted from GHSA's Highway Safety Policies & Priorities [115 KB, 27 pgs.]

 O. Driver Safety Issues

 There are many distractions which may prevent a driver from focusing on the complex task of driving: changing the radio or a CD, talking to passengers, observing an event outside the vehicle, using an electronic device, etc. Navigational and other interactive devices, called telematics, in the vehicle are available in most vehicles and more will be available in the near future.
 These devices may also distract drivers.